How to be smart about spending what you've saved

 What to do with leftover funds

 What if you don’t need all that money for school after all?
-If your child received a scholarship, you can still access the money free of penalty.
+If your child received a scholarship, you can still access the money up to the amount of the scholarship free of penalty.
+But you will have to pay taxes on the earnings.
 Or perhaps your child is attending a more affordable school, or room and board expenses are less than expected.

 Before taking withdrawals for anything besides education, consider other options.
 Is your child planning on grad school?
 Your account can continue to grow and be used for those costs.
 If the child’s expenses are covered, the funds can be transferred to a 529 savings plan for a different beneficiary.
-You're even allowed to withdraw money for a younger beneficiary's K-12 education.
-Not all states offer this, however, and it may not be exempt from state taxes, so talk to an advisor before making your decision.
+You're even allowed to withdraw money for a younger beneficiary's K-12 tuition.
+However, the earnings may not be exempt from state taxes, so talk to a financial professional before making your decision.
 Recent legislation has added certain student loan expenses (up to a $10,000 lifetime maximum) as a qualified education expense.
+Payments toward the principal and interest of a qualified student loan for the beneficiary or their siblings are now qualified expenses.